RozbehSharahi/fhp-rest-api/README.md

 ## What is does

-With `rozbehsharahi/lazer-rest-api` you can setup a super easy REST-API that saves all data in JSON files and does not need any set up of any databases.
+With `rozbehsharahi/lazer-rest-api` you can setup a simple REST-API that saves everything in JSON files and has no need for databases.

 ## Installation